feathersjs-ecosystem/feathers-sequelize/README.md

 });
 ```

+Other options that `params.sequelize` allows you to pass can be found in [Sequelize querying docs](https://sequelize.org/master/manual/model-querying-basics.html).
+Beware that when setting a [top-level `where` property](https://sequelize.org/master/manual/eager-loading.html#complex-where-clauses-at-the-top-level) (usually for querying based on a column on an associated model), the `where` in `params.sequelize` will overwrite your `query`.

 ### operators

 Sequelize deprecated string based operators a while ago for security reasons.
-Starting at version 4.0.0 `feathers-sequelize` converts queries securely.
+Starting at version 4.0.0 `feathers-sequelize` converts queries securely, so you can still use string based operators listed below.
 If you want to support additional Sequelize operators, the `operators` service option can contain a mapping from query parameter name to Sequelize operator.
 By default supported are:

 ```
 '$eq',